 - Exposure to nicotine during pregnancy and after birth (including 2nd-hand smoking)

-- Congenital anomalies that could lead to infant death (e.g., cardiac anomalies)
+- Congenital anomalies (e.g., cardiac anomalies)

 The differential diagnoses listed here are not exhaustive.